-Note: if you use Natural Cycles with an Oura Ring, wearing a retainer will not affect your temperature.
-Please refer to the Oura section of Cyclerpedia for more information on using Natural Cycles with an Oura Ring.
+Note: if you use Natural Cycles with a wearable device, wearing a retainer will not affect your temperature.
+Please refer to the Oura or Apple Watch sections of Cyclerpedia for more information on using Natural Cycles with a wearable device.

 If you need to wear a retainer or mouth guard when you sleep, you can still measure your temperature with a basal thermometer in the morning.

-The retainer may not affect your temperature if you're consistently wearing it, and you are measuring in the sublingual pocket as described in our guidelines.
+The retainer may not affect your temperature if you consistently wear it and measure in the sublingual pocket, as described in our guidelines.
+Please see the article When and how to measure your temperature with a basal thermometer.

 We recommend that you don't take the retainer out before measuring in the morning.